Superone77/SpinQuant/README.md

 - `--rotate`: Whether we want to rotate the model
 - `--optimized_rotation_path`: The checkpoint path of optimized rotation; Use random rotation if path is not given

+### NVFP4 Quantization

+Set the environment variable `USE_NVFP4=1` to enable NVFP4 quantization for activations and weights.
+Leave it unset to use the original quantization format.

 ## Quantized Models
  | Model | LLaMA-3 8B | | LLaMA-3 70B | | LLaMA-2 7B | | LLaMA-2 13B | | LLaMA-2 70B | |